 Step 1: Please try this only after consulting with your veterinarian, or — even better — while they are on the phone or in contact with you.

 Step 2: The American Kennel Club (AKC) lists the proper dosage of peroxide as follows: 1 teaspoon per 5 pounds of body weight (a graduated syringe will help with this).
 No matter your dog’s weight, though, the dose should never exceed 3 tablespoons (there are 3 teaspoons in 1 tablespoon).

 Step 3: Your vet may give permission to administer a second dose if your dog doesn’t start vomiting within 15 minutes, but be sure to ask before giving any more.

-You can also try helping your dog vomit on his own by feeding him a small meal after swallowing a foreign object.
-This works best if he hasn’t eaten at all in 2 or more hours, though, and this can be less invasive than using peroxide.
+You can also try helping your dog vomit on their own by feeding them a small meal after swallowing a foreign object.
+This works best if they haven’t eaten at all in 2 or more hours, though, and this can be less invasive than using peroxide.

 According to the canine health professionals with the AKC, 3% hydrogen peroxide helps a dog vomit within about 10 to 15 minutes.
 Here’s the catch: The vomiting that results from this can last for over 45 minutes.

 Step 1: Keep your pup calm and comfortable for a while.